- Enter Amount

 Office: Clark Hall 404M

 Terry Christensen is a specialist on state and local politics.
 He earned a BA in political science from Stanford and a PhD from the University of North Carolina at Chapel Hill.
-The author or co-author of nine books, his most recent publication is the 12th edition of California Politics and Government, the best-selling text on California politics he co-authors with Larry Gerston.
-Other books include Local Politics: A Practical Guide to Governing at the Grassroots; Projecting Politics: Political Messages in American Films, co-authored by Peter Haas; and Recall!
+The author or co-author of nine books, his most recent publication is the 13thedition of California Politics and Government, the best-selling text on California politics he co-authors with Larry Gerston.
+Other books include Local Politics: A Practical Guide to Governing at the Grassroots; Projecting Politics: Political Messages in American Films, co-authored by Elizabeth and Peter Haas; and Recall!
 California's Political Earthquake, also co-authored by Larry Gerston.

 Christensen chaired the Department of Political Science from 1994 to 2002.
 In 1998, he was named San José State University's Outstanding Professor.
 His teaching focused on local government and politics; he also directed the SJSU political science department's internship program, which he created over forty years ago.
 Generations of community leaders and activists have graduated from his classes to serve in elected and administrative positions and as volunteers.

 Local and national media regularly call on Christensen for analysis of politics in California and Silicon Valley.
 He has served on numerous civic committees and commissions, often with his former students, and as an advisor to many candidates and elected officials.
-He is currently a member of the Advisory Board of the Commonwealth Club Silicon Valley and the Selection Committee of the American Leadership Forum.